mistermik/Allow_Azure_Out/README.md

-Dynamic Update Azure Network Security Group Rules with Microsoft Public IP to restrict Azure VM Internet Traffic Restrict Azure VM to only allow the traffic to Azure public IP addresses
+Azure Network Security Group
+Restrict Azure VM to only allow traffic to specific Azure public IP addresses
 =============
 Be very careful on “Deny All” outbound Internet traffic as you may prevent Azure VM Agent and access to blobs and other functionalities not to work